WerWolv/ImHex/README.md

 ## Database

-For format patterns, includable libraries magic and constant files, check out the [ImHex-Patterns](https://github.com/WerWolv/ImHex-Patterns) repository.
-Feel free to PR your own files there as well!
+For format patterns, libraries, magic and constant files, check out the [ImHex-Patterns](https://github.com/WerWolv/ImHex-Patterns) repository.

+**Feel free to PR your own files there as well!**

 ## Requirements